 The relevance and reliability of valuations are directly related to the quality and reliability of the inputs.
-A bank is expected to consider all relevant market information and other factors likely to have a material effect on an instrument's fair value when selecting the appropriate inputs to use in the valuation process.
-It should maximise the use of relevant observable inputs and minimise the use of unobservable inputs when estimating fair value using a valuation technique.
-However, observable inputs or transactions may not be relevant, such as in a forced liquidation or distressed sale, or transactions may not be observable, such as when markets are inactive.
-In such cases, the observable data should be considered, but may not be determinative.
+A bank is expected to apply the accounting guidance provided to determine the relevant market information and other factors likely to have a material effect on an instrument's fair value when selecting the appropriate inputs to use in the valuation process.
+Assessing data sources and input factors is a judgemental process in which all facts and circumstances have to be taken into account.
+Where values are determined to be in an active market, a bank should maximise the use of relevant observable inputs and minimise the use of unobservable inputs when estimating fair value using a valuation technique.
+However, where a market is deemed inactive, observable inputs or transactions may not be relevant, such as in a forced liquidation or distressed sale, or transactions may not be observable, such as when markets are inactive.
+In such cases, the accounting fair value guidance provides assistance on what should be considered, but may not be determinative.